Moving Day Sioux Falls

 It is a day to move, a day that will move you and a day to move others.

-We were so pleased that our inaugural MOVING DAY Walk for Parkinson’s raised over $32,000.
-Around 200 participants, teams, and volunteers came together and filled the Western Mall in Sioux Falls this past October to help people with Parkinson's.
+We were so pleased that our second annual MOVING DAY walk for Parkinson’s raised over $25,000.
 People with Parkinson’s disease, family, friends, co-workers, healthcare providers, and corporate leaders all joined together to exercise while raising funds and awareness in support of the Foundation’s mission!
 It was extremely encouraging to view firsthand the dedication and commitment level of our community.
 The committee is already hard at work to make this year's event even better!

 In 1996, the Parkinson’s Association of South Dakota (PASD) was incorporated as a non-profit organization in the State of South Dakota.
 During the summer of 1996, PASD diligently reviewed a variety of national organizations with which to affiliate.
 In the end, following the lead of Minnesota, PASD sought membership with the National Parkinson Foundation (NPF).